-Tool name Windows Linux macOS Effect New Ctrl + N ₩ + N Opens a new drawing.
-Templates Ctrl + Shift + N 業 + Shift + N Opens the Templates dialog to create a new drawing using a template.
-Open Ctrl + O ₩ + O Opens the Open file browser to allow navigation to a folder and selection of a drawing.
+Tool name Windows Linux macOS Effect New Ctrl + N Opens a new drawing.
+Templates Ctrl + Shift + N 器 + Shift + N Opens the Templates dialog to create a new drawing using a template.
+Open Ctrl + O ₩ + 0 Opens the Open file browser to allow navigation to a folder and selection of a drawing.
 Save Ctrl + S ₩ + S Saves the open document.
-Save As Ctrl + Shift + S 第 + Shift + S Opens the Save as file browser to save the open drawing as a new drawing.
-Edit Mode Ctrl + Shift + M 業 + Shift + M Switches on edit mode when a drawing is in read only mode.
+Save As Ctrl + Shift + S ₩ + Shift + S Opens the Save as file browser to save the open drawing as a new drawing.
+Edit Mode Ctrl + Shift + M ₩ + Shift + M Switches on edit mode when a drawing is in read only mode.
 Print Ctrl + P ₩ + P Opens the Print dialog to select how to print the drawing.
 Cut Ctrl + X ₩ + X Deletes the selected object and places it on the clipboard. Сору Ctrl + C ₩ + C Copies the selected object to the clipboard.

-Tool name Windows Linux macOS Effect Paste Ctrl + V ₩ + V Places the object on the clipboard into the document.
+Paste Ctrl + V % + V Places the object on the clipboard into the document.
 Clear Ctrl + M Ctrl + M Removes direct formatting that has been applied without using styles.
 Undo Ctrl + Z ₩ + Z Undoes the previous editing action.
-Redo Ctrl + Y ₩ + Y Reverses the action of the last Undo command.
+Redo Ctrl + Y % + Y Reverses the action of the last Undo command.
 Spelling F7 F7 Starts the spelling checker.
 Only available in text editing mode.
 Auto Spellcheck Shift + F7 Shift + F7 Switches on or off the automatic spell checking.
 Only available in text editing mode.
 Text Box F2 F2 Switches to text edit mode and opens the Text Formatting toolbar.
 Insert Hyperlink Ctrl + K ₩ + K Opens the Hyperlink dialog.
 Position and Size F4 F4 Opens the Position and Size dialog of a selected object.
-Edit Points F8 F8 Opens the Edit Points toolbar if there is an object on the drawing that uses editable points, for example a freeform line.